Boom Truck Training & Certification

-No matter how long you’ve been on the job, OHS requires boom truck training, a boom truck written exam, and a practical boom truck evaluation.
+No matter how long you’ve been on the job, CSA requires boom truck training, a boom truck written exam, and a practical boom truck evaluation.
 There is no way around it.
 This goes for other types of mobile cranes too.
 The extent of the classroom boom truck training can be adapted by the instructor according to student needs.
 The written exam proves mental competency and understanding of the safety principles taught.
 And the practical evaluation proves the boom truck operator not only understands but is capable of operating the machine safely.
 In the opinion of many, the practical evaluation is of the greatest overall value, but all components are necessary.

-I received boom truck training at a different job.
+I received boom truck operator training at a different job.
 Do I need to be trained again by my new employer?
 Is my boom truck training portable?
 And what about the NCCCO certification?

 This is a common question, especially among laborers-for-hire who may sub out from job to job.
 Technically, it is your current employer who is responsible for saying whether or not you have been trained specifically for the type of mobile crane and job.
 If you bring a boom truck certificate or wallet card to your new employer, they do not have to accept it.
 It is their right to require you to take their own training class.
-This is because if there is an accident, they will likely be responsible and need to prove to OHS that they trained you on boom truck operations.
+This is because if there is an accident, they will likely be responsible and need to prove to CSA that they trained you on boom truck operations.

-Having said that, OHS is considering enacting a law that would require every mobile crane operator to pass a set of additional mobile crane exams before being considered mobile crane certified.
+Having said that, CSA is considering enacting a law that would require every mobile crane operator to pass a set of additional mobile crane exams before being considered mobile crane certified.
 For now, this requirement has been postponed until November at 2017, and maybe longer.
 There are some organizations (NCCER, NCCCO, CIC) that still offer these written and practical exams and, yes, if you pass them, they are portable, recognized across the country.
 There are also some states that require it now.
 However, they simply prove you have passed the exam.
 It is still the responsibility of the employer to see you receive training.
 Many employers may simply accept your card, but if an accident were to occur they would still need to prove training.
-Just telling OHS that an operator had a mobile crane certification card will not suffice, nor will it undo the accident.
+Just telling CSA that an operator had a mobile crane certification card will not suffice, nor will it undo the accident.